-In the 10+ years that I have been a chiropractor and sports injury specialist (in San Mateo, CA), I have found that 90% of people with lower back pain do not have back pain because of a joints problem, a spinal disc bulge, a disc protrusion, or a disc herniation.
+In the 10+ years that I have been a chiropractor and sports injury specialist, I have found that 90% of people with lower back pain do not have back pain because of a joints problem, a spinal disc bulge, a disc protrusion, or a disc herniation.

 Let me say that again.
 The joints and the discs are most often NOT the problem.

 90% of the time the problem is MUSCULAR.

 That’s right!
 The majority of the patients who come to my office experiencing lower back pain have serious TIGHTNESS PROBLEMS with the muscles.
 That tightness is causing the pain.

 90% of the time the following muscles become too tight: